enactjs/docs/pages/docs/tutorials/hello-enact/basics/index.md

 	export {App};

 Don't worry about trying to absorb all that at once, we'll break it down, piece-by-piece.

+> You'll notice that we've removed much of the boilerplate code that was created in this file by the `enact` CLI.
+We'll be slowing adding it back in order to introduce the concepts incrementally.

 #### `import` and React